lzwjava/lzwjava.github.io/original/1995-06-30-childhood-en.md

 generated: false
 ---

+This post was written in July 2025.

+---

 I was born in 1995.
 Below photos were taken by a photographer which was invited by our primary school in Meizhou.

 {: .centered }